jimmielin/KPP.jl/README.md

 # KPP.jl

 KPP.jl is a KPP (Kinetics PreProcessor)-compatible chemical kinetics model code generator for Julia.
-It interfaces with `DifferentialEquations.jl` and the `DiffEqBiological.jl` to import mass-action kinetics equation descriptions to generate time-stepping models solved by the broader numerical computing infrastructure provided by Julia.
+It interfaces with `DifferentialEquations.jl` and *optionally* the `DiffEqBiological.jl` to import mass-action kinetics equation descriptions to generate time-stepping models solved by the broader numerical computing infrastructure provided by Julia.

 This package aims to provide KPP-like compatibility, in the sense that *pre-processing* for species and equations are provided and a model code abstracting the ODE generation, solving and time-stepping is generated according to descriptions in a format compatible with the original Kinetics PreProcessor (KPP), which generates FORTRAN, C and MATLAB code.
 This project is a **clean re-implementation** of KPP with no original code and no affiliation with the original authors, who may be cited below: